 - an ability to see the bigger picture

-With teacher assistance, students can understand how life is connected, along with the ability to understand how they can help to control their future.
+With teacher assistance, students can understand how life is connected and how they can help control their future.

-Here are some different methods to use to set goals with your students:
+Here are some different methods to use with your students:

-- Write down your goals: Studies show that you are more likely to achieve a goal by writing it down.
+- Write down your goals: Studies show that you are more likely to achieve a resolution by writing it down.
 Putting your plan to paper makes it seem more real and tangible.
-Check out this freebie that lets your students write down their goals by clicking here.
+Grab this freebie to use with your students!

-- Working through obstacles: Goals are never super easy, and we will always hit obstacles.
-I love using this picture book with my students to remind them that even successful people, like Michael Jordan, encountered obstacles in their life.
-Salt in His Shoes is a beautiful picture book to use with your students to discuss the barriers we face in meeting our goals.
+- Working through obstacles: It’s never super easy, and we will always hit obstacles.
+Use the picture book Salt in His Shoes with students to remind them that even successful people, like Michael Jordan, encounter life obstacles.
+Salt in His Shoes is a beautiful picture book to use with your students to discuss the barriers we may face.
 Scroll down to access the activity I use with this book for FREE!